 Shoots emerge from corms, which form underground offsets that allow the plant to spread.

 Also, here’s a heads up: every part of jack-in-the-pulpit is poisonous and should not be consumed.

 Containing calcium oxalate crystals, ingesting this plant causes severe pain and swelling in the mouth and throat, along with vomiting and excessive drooling.
 Eat enough of it, and the throat will swell to the point of asphyxiation.

 Experiencing the above symptoms would be a very challenging ordeal, which is why some Native American tribes had their boys eat jack-in-the-pulpit raw as a rite of passage when entering manhood.

-After being chopped up, the plant was also hidden inside meat for enemies to find, consume, and subsequently suffer the effects of, which I personally think is really metal.
+After being chopped up, the plant was also hidden inside meat for enemies to find, consume, and subsequently suffer the effects of.

 Indigenous people also figured out a way of removing the plant’s toxicity, which led to many medicinal applications.

 In powdered form, the root was used to treat a variety of afflictions such as sore eyes, musculoskeletal pain, skin sores, inflammation, sore throats, croup, whooping cough, and asthma.